jadecobra/python_tdd_exercises/source/list_comprehensions.rst

 * the ``range`` object creates an ``iterable`` of numbers from 0 to the number I give minus 1. `read more <https://docs.python.org/3/library/stdtypes.html?highlight=range#range>`_
 * I create a list called ``list_a`` that has no elements and confirm it is empty with a ``self.assertEqual(list_a, [])``
 * I then create a loop using the ``for`` keyword, that goes over every element of ``collection_a`` and adds it to ``list_a`` using the ``append`` :doc:`method <functions>` see :doc:`Lists`
-* the terminal shows an :doc:`AssertionError` for the test that checks the elements of ``list_a`` after the loop ran, because the list is no longer empty, it now contains 10 elements
+* the terminal shows an :doc:`/AssertionError` for the test that checks the elements of ``list_a`` after the loop ran, because the list is no longer empty, it now contains 10 elements
   .. code-block:: python

     E    AssertionError: Lists differ: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9] != []